 (2) Notwithstanding regulation 5 of these regulations, regulation 45BAA of the principal regulations, as it was immediately before the commencement of these regulations, continues to apply in relation to a foreign pleasure vessel registered with the department in the year ending 30 June 1992, until that foreign pleasure vessel’s registration expires or is renewed.

 ”.

+4 Now known as the Navigable Waters Regulations 1958; citation changed (see note under r.
+1).